MatthewHeun/RCLabels/cran-comments.md

-`RCLabels` v0.1.4 is a minor update that fixes one bug and incorporates some backend changes, including GitHub actions updates to latest version.
+`RCLabels` v0.1.4 is a minor update that fixes one bug and incorporates some backend changes, including GitHub actions updated to latest version.
 See NEWS.md for details.

 ## Test environments (11 in total) and R CMD check results